rspec/relish-root-repo/README.md

-Future source for the rspec documentation site at http://relishapp.com/rspec.
+Source for the rspec documentation site at http://relishapp.com/rspec.